egumasa/engagement-annotation-project/docs/2_Spans/VERB_gp.md

 When there is `It is X that ~`, `It is X to ~` or `there is/are X that` construction, we will tag the entire span of this construction.
 This decision is based on the fact that these construction function as introducing the stance of the writer as a whole (they almost function as chunks).

-When the `that-clause` govern the following clause, the tag spans are from `It/There` to `that`:
+When the `that-clause` govern the following clause, the tag spans are from `It/There` before `that`:
-- **It’s probable/likely/possible that** he’s lying.
+- **It’s probable/likely/possible** that he’s lying.
 - **It is possible that** it is your duty to tell me.
-- **It is absolutely clear to me that** what Charlotte was arguing was that Crouching Tiger was a bad film to which liberal audiences imputed a significance shaped by their own prejudices about Chinese cinema and the Chinese in general.
+- **It is absolutely clear to me** that what Charlotte was arguing was that Crouching Tiger was a bad film to which liberal audiences imputed a significance shaped by their own prejudices about Chinese cinema and the Chinese in general.
-- **There is no doubt that** globalization has a deep effect on China.
+- **There is no doubt** that globalization has a deep effect on China.
-- However, **there is mounting evidence that** processes of language acquisition, use, and change are not independent of one another but are facets of the same system.
+- However, **there is mounting evidence** that processes of language acquisition, use, and change are not independent of one another but are facets of the same system.
-- **There can be no doubt, however, that** the imperial Byzantine silks have a power and a dignity, a feeling for design and texture, seldom rivalled in the history of textiles.
+- **There can be no doubt**, however, that the imperial Byzantine silks have a power and a dignity, a feeling for design and texture, seldom rivalled in the history of textiles.
-- **It is said that** television keeps people at home.
+- **It is said** that television keeps people at home.
+- **It is widely accepted** that the processes that occur at the presentation of a single word are strongly dependent on the grammatical context that accumulated before the word, for example.

 When a `to-infinitive` govern the following clause, the tag spans are from `It` to the adjectival complement.
 - **It is possible** for a layer of ice to form under the circumstances.